robdobsn/RaftCLI/README.md

 Options:
   -s, --sys-type <SYS_TYPE>  System type to build
+  -c, --clean                Clean the target folder -n, --clean-only           Clean only
+      --docker               Use docker for build
-  -c, --clean                Clean the target folder -d, --no-docker            Don't use docker for build -i, --idf-path <IDF_PATH>  Full path to idf.py (when not using docker) -h, --help                 Print help
+      --no-docker            Do not use docker for build -i, --idf-path <IDF_PATH>  Full path to idf.py (when not using docker) -h, --help                 Print help
 ```